rafaelvcaetano/melonDS-android-lib/README.md

 Android port of the DS emulator, melonDS.

 This is just the core library with the appropriate changes required to make melonDS build for Android.
-Further information will be provided soon, as well as a working frontend.
+An example of a working frontend can be found in the [melonDS Android](https://github.com/rafaelvcaetano/melonDS-android) repository.

 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)